NodeX-AR/CS-Project/README.md

 This is main project.
 First copy and run main.py.
 Once run for first time the program is ready.
-Now for better performance direct to file in cmd
+Now for better performance direct to file in powershell or cmd.
 The cmd for this is `cd <the file path>` eg: "cd D:\PythonProjects"
 Then do `python project.py` (here file name is project.py)
 If `python project.py` fails do `py project.py`